Air destratification with Exhale

 https://www.edf.fr/entreprises/le-mag/le-mag-entreprises/conseils-energie-competitivite/pourquoi-s-equiper-d-un-destratificateur-d-air

 - An energy saving benefit: creating a consistent ambient air temperature by destratification limits heat loss through the roof.
-Similarly, it also prevents overheating at floor level
+In the same way, it avoids overheating the room at floor level (as the temperature tends to rise at roof or mezzanine level).

 - An ecological benefit: using destratification to mix the ambient air delivers a potential 30% reduction in heating-related CO2 emissions.